 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

-Download Python using the following command from python official site:
+Now we download Python using the following command from the python official site:

 Next, compile Python source code on your system:

 Once the process is complete, check the version of Python 3:

 Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on your Debian 9 system.
-For additional help or useful information, we recommend you to check the official Python website.
+For additional help or useful information, we recommend you check the official Python website.